goldenstein64/lua-lsp-definitions-gen/README.md

 [LuaLS/lua-language-server](https://github.com/LuaLS/lua-language-server).
 All LSP definitions are namespaced under `lsp`.

-All definitions for [goldenstein64/lua-lsp-lib](https://github.com/goldenstein64/lua-lsp-lib), my work-in-progress LSP library, are namespaced under `lsp*`.
+All definitions for [goldenstein64/lua-lsp-lib](https://github.com/goldenstein64/lua-lsp-lib), my work-in-progress LSP library, are namespaced under `lsp-lib`.

 This project is under MIT, so you can fork it for other kinds of type definitions.